 Finding and working with suppliers

-The right suppliers will decrease the risks associated with supply chain disruptions.
-Having relationships with alternative suppliers can also help to mitigate these risks.
+The right suppliers will reduce the risk of supply chain disruptions.
+Unreliable suppliers can leave you unable to trade.

 Researching and choosing suppliers

-You can research suppliers online, but you can also join networks or search industry databases and association websites.
-Reach out to contacts, friends or family for recommendations.
+You can research suppliers online, or join business networks or associations.
+Talk to contacts, friends or family for recommendations.

 - location